-(Adjustments, Additions, and Deletions in a Work)
+(Adjustments, additions, and deletions in a work)

-- Article 82 (1) In any of the following cases, the author may make adjustments, additions, or deletions in that work within a scope that is justified: - (i) the owner of item (i) print rights reproduces the work again; - (ii) the owner of item (ii) print rights transmits the work to the public.

-(2) Each time the owner of item (i) print rights seeks to reproduce a work subject to the print rights the owner owns again, the owner must notify the author of this in advance.
+- Article 82 (1) If the owner of print rights reproduces a work again, the author may make adjustments, additions, or deletions in that work to the extent that these are justified. - (2) Each time the owner of print rights seeks to reproduce a work subject to the print rights the owner owns again, the owner must notify the author of this in advance.

-(Duration of Print Rights)
+(Duration of print rights)

-- Article 83 (1) The duration of print rights is as stipulated in the act of establishment. - (2) Unless otherwise stipulated in the act of establishment, print rights expire on the day on which three years have elapsed following the first act of printing or public transmission is undertaken after the establishment of those rights.
+- Article 83 (1) The duration of print rights is as stipulated in the act of establishment. - (2) Unless otherwise stipulated in the act of establishment, print rights expire on the day on which three years have elapsed following the first printing after the establishment of those rights.

-(Claim to the Extinguishment of Print Rights)
+(Claim to the extinguishment of print rights)

-- Article 84 (1) If the owner of print rights breaches the obligation referred to in Article 81, item (i) (limited to the part concerned with (a)) or item (ii) (limited to the part concerned with (a)), the owner of reproduction rights or public transmission rights may extinguish the print rights connected to the rights provided for in the relevant of Article 80, paragraph (1), item (i) or (ii), by notifying the owner of print rights. - (2) If the owner of print rights breaches the obligation referred to in Article 81, item (i) (limited to the part concerned with (b)) or item (ii) (limited to the part concerned with (b)), and, notwithstanding that the owner of reproduction rights, etc. has specified a period of at least three months and called upon the owner of print rights to perform the obligation within that period, the owner of the print rights does not perform that obligation within that period, the owner of reproduction rights or public transmission rights may extinguish the print rights connected to the rights provided for in the relevant of Article 80, paragraph (1), item (i) or (ii) by notifying the owner of print rights. - (3) If the convictions of an author that is the owner of reproduction rights or public transmission rights come to differ from the content of the author's own work, the author may extinguish the print rights to that work by notifying the owner of the print rights of this, in order to stop the act of printing or public transmission of that work; provided, however, that this does not apply if the author does not compensate the owner of print rights in advance for the damages that would usually arise from such stoppage.
+- Article 84 (1) If the owner of print rights breaches the obligation referred to in Article 81, item (i), the owner of reproduction rights may extinguish the print rights by notifying the owner of print rights of this. - (2) If the owner of print rights breaches the obligation referred to in Article 81, item (ii), and, notwithstanding that the owner of reproduction rights has specified a period of at least three months and called upon the owner of print rights to perform the obligation within that period, the owner of the print rights does not perform that obligation within that period, the owner of reproduction rights may extinguish the print rights by notifying the owner of print rights of this. - (3) If the convictions of an author that is the owner of reproduction rights come to differ from the content of the author's own work, the author may extinguish the print rights to that work by notifying the owner of the print rights of this, in order to stop the work from being printed; provided, however, that this does not apply if the author does not compensate the owner of print rights in advance for the damages that would usually arise from such stoppage.